marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 ### Tools Used

 - Draw.io for logcial diagramming
+- Kali for attacking
-- Kali Linux and Metasploitable for
+- Metasploitable for a vulnerable machine to attack
-- Wazuh for
+- Wazuh for threat detection, intrusion prevention, and security monitoring
-- Flare VM for
+- Flare VM for sandboxing
 - Security Onion for
 - Cisco Packet Tracer for
 - Wireshark/TCPdump for